root-project/web/install/build_from_source.md

 > TODO: explain how ROOT features/STL backports interact with C++ standards and how to pick a standard

-## Enabling experimental features, aka ROOT 7
+## Enabling experimental features, aka ROOT7

-> TODO: explain how to build ROT with ROOT 7 enabled
+New and improved versions of standard ROOT components are being implemented under codename ROOT7.

+Turning on C++14 or higher using `-DCMAKE_CXX_STANDARD={14,17,...}` will automatically enable ROOT7.
+Alternatively, you can explicitly enable ROOT7 with `-Droot7=ON`, which will in turn set the standard to C++14 if a value was not already specified by the user.

 ## Building ROOT with CUDA suppot